 Smaller homes, less stuff = more happiness

-Heinberg admits it’s not a real tiny house experiment since they don’t actually live in it- his wife uses it as a massage studio, he meditates there and sometimes it’s used as a guest house (though that’s hush hush due to permitting issues).
-But their tiny cottage points to the bigger point behind why a transition to a less resource intensive future could equal greater happiness.
+Heinberg admits it’s not a real tiny house experiment since they don’t actually live in it- his wife uses it as a massage studio, he meditates there, and sometimes it’s used as a guest house (though that’s hush due to permitting issues).
+But their tiny cottage points to the bigger point behind why a transition to a less resource-intensive future could equal greater happiness.